exegesis-js/exegesis/docs/Exegesis Plugins.md

   has been correctly generated.
 For OAS3, this means checking the response against the response schema.

-Finally, the repsonse is written out back to the client.
+Finally, the response is written out back to the client.

 Plugins allow you to add functionality before (almost) any of these phases, and even to modify the API document before it is compiled.